 Write emails/long WhatsApp messages to your BFF, long Instagram captions or a private journal

-Since it usually takes me about six months to get comfortable being myself around a new person hahaha, this means I don’t often get to really USE MY WORDS on the road.
-My best mates and I sometimes send longgg personal emails which helps me feel myself.
+Since it usually takes me about six months to get comfortable being around a new person, I don’t often get to USE MY WORDS on the road.
+My best mates and I sometimes send longgg personal emails, which helps me feel myself.

-I’ve never been a great journaler but I usually write long Instagram captions (as you know if you follow me!) which have sorta become my personal travel diary.
+I’ve never been a great journaled, but I usually write long Instagram captions (as you know, if you follow me!), which have sorta become my personal travel diary.